tophublock/brickhell/README.md

 The image assets used in the game (spaceships, bricks, etc) are from [Kenney](https://kenney.nl/).
 The font assets used in the game are from [Google](https://fonts.google.com/about).
-The sound effect assets used in the game (laser zap) are from [freesound](https://www.freesound.org) by [nsstudios](https://freesound.org/people/nsstudios/) under the [Creative Commons Attribution License](https://creativecommons.org/licenses/by/3.0/legalcode)
+The sound effect assets used in the game (laser zap, blip) are from [freesound](https://www.freesound.org) by [nsstudios](https://freesound.org/people/nsstudios/) under the [Creative Commons Attribution License](https://creativecommons.org/licenses/by/3.0/legalcode)

 And of course, the [Godot](https://godotengine.org/) engine is also open-sourced.